-Some food colors are not safe to eat either for dogs or humans (red, purple, blue), and it has a bitter taste.
+Some food colors are not safe for dogs or humans (red, purple, blue) and have a bitter taste.
 However, if the FDA approves the coloring, it is safe to taste.
 But still, you should avoid doing it because you have no idea how much it is processed.

 Is red food coloring bad for dogs?

-Red food coloring has a chemical called cochineal extract which is not considered safe for dogs.
-Even the small amounts of it can eventually lead to extremely harmful effects for the dog because it does not break down inside the body easily.
+Red food coloring has a chemical called cochineal extract, which is unsafe for dogs.
+Even small amounts of it can eventually lead to extremely harmful effects for the dog because it does not break down inside the body easily.